T-Pitkanen/pow-group-project/README.md

 School group project for a product campaign website.

-Product idea, design and website is created with the team.
+Product idea, pictures, design and website are created with the team.